 repo-scanning

 Internal process for the repo-scanner agent.
 Defines the step-by-step procedure for scanning GitHub repos for evidence that supports or explains bug clusters.
-Not user-invocable — loaded by the agent via its `skills: ["repo-scanning"]` frontmatter property.
+Not user-invocable — loaded by the repo-scanner agent through its skills frontmatter.

 x-bug-triage-plugin Plugin